CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 ## 1. Introduction

-TaskBoss is a Java application which allows you to manage your tasks through command line inputs.
-It has a colorful and user friendly interface for ease of use.
-So use TaskBoss, and be the boss of your tasks today!
+TaskBoss is a Java desktop application that allows users to manage their tasks using command line inputs.
+It supports a wide range of features and has a colourful and user-friendly interface that is implemented using JavaFx.

-This developer guide was written in a top down approach and it lists the architecture, components and implementation of TaskBoss.
-Developers can make use of this document to better understand TaskBoss' design and learn how to contribute to its development.
+This developer guide was written in a top-down manner and it lists the architecture, components and implementation of TaskBoss.
+We welcome developers like you to make use of this document to better understand TaskBoss' design and how you can contribute to its development.

+Help us empower users of TaskBoss and join us in improving TaskBoss today!

 ## 2. Setting up